5jt/primes/part1.md

 00101010101010101010101010101010101010101010101010101010101010101010101010101..
 ```

-For convenience, display the candidates as a matrix.
+For convenience, visualize the candidates as a matrix.

 ```q
 q)see:{10 cut ?[x;1+til count x;0N]}